luisfeliz79/TeamsBotPowerShellModule/README.md

 2. Securely store the WebHookUrl (these should be treated as secrets)

     ```powershell
-    # Note: this command will store the Url in an encrypte file under $Home
+    # Note: this command will store the Url in an encrypted file under $Home

     Set-TeamsBotWebHookUrl -WebHookUrl https://xxxxxx
     ```